suma-project/Suma/docs/docs/troubleshooting.md

 # Troubleshooting

 ## Configuration Errors

+### Server Environment
+* Suma depends upon a number of PHP libraries that are often named different things in different server environments.
+If you are experiencing unexecpted issues after installing Suma, please check your server logs for clues to missing PHP modules.

 ### Suma Server Configuration
 * Issues with the `SUMA_SERVER_PATH` will be reported as a `Possible error in SUMA_SERVER_PATH`.